 Ironically, the most widely celebrated holiday in the Islamic Republic of Iran long predates the official religion.
 Nowruz, literally “New Day” in Farsi, marks the first day of spring and the Persian New Year.
-The holiday, which falls on March 20 this year, is widely celebrated across the Middle East and Central Asia.
+The holiday, which usually falls on or around March 21, is widely celebrated across the Middle East and Central Asia.

 Nowruz is a national holiday celebrated by Iranians of virtually all ethnicities and religions.
 Celebrations may date back to Cyrus the Great’s reign in the sixth century B.C.
 Many of the season’s traditions have roots in Zoroastrianism, an ancient monotheistic faith still practiced by some 25,000

 Shortly after the 1979 Islamic Revolution, some hardliners unsuccessfully tried to suppress

 the holiday due to its pre-Islamic origins.
 But Iran has never severed connections to its pre-Islamic past.
 “Iran’s advancements after Islam are incomparable to its past.
 However, pre-Islamic history of Iran is also part of our history,” Supreme Leader Ayatollah Ali Khamenei said

 in 2008.
 Most Iranians still look to the ancient Persian Empire as a source of pride.